pellcorp/creality-wiki/docs/updating.md

 Then do a clean reinstall:

 ```
-~/pellcorp/installer.sh --clean-reinstall cartotouch
+~/pellcorp/installer.sh --clean-reinstall cartographer
 ```

-You can of course replace cartotouch with any other applicable probe.
+You can of course replace cartographer with any other applicable probe.

 This will ignore your local changes completely, and is almost 100% the same as doing a factory reset.